 U.S. interest in the moribund North Korea economy goes beyond the leverage that economic assistance provides in negotiations over Pyongyang's nuclear weapons.
 The economy provides the financial and industrial resources for Pyongyang to support its military and nuclear weapons program.
 It constitutes an important "push factor" for refugees seeking to flee the country.
 It creates pressure for the country to engage in illicit trade.
 When the economy is performing poorly, it diverts international food aid that could be used elsewhere and creates instability that raises the risk of desperate action by Pyongyang.
-Dismal economic conditions may foster forces of discontent in the DPRK that potentially could turn against the ruling regime of Kim Jong-il - especially if knowledge of the luxurious lifestyle of regime leaders spreads or if the poor economic performance hurts even Pyongyang's elite.
-Despite over a decade of hardship, however, no viable opposition force seems to have appeared.
+Dismal economic conditions may foster forces of discontent in the DPRK that potentially could turn against the ruling regime of Kim Jong-il - especially if knowledge of the luxurious lifestyle of regime leaders and the higher standard of living in South Korea spreads or if the poor economic performance hurts even Pyongyang's elite.
+Despite over a decade of hardship, however, most dissatisfaction or opposition to the regime seems to be muted.

-This report notes that the worst of North Korea's economic crisis seems to have passed, but the economy is still heavily dependent on foreign assistance to stave off starvation among a sizable proportion of its people.
-In a 2004 survey, the World Food Programme found that 37% of children in the DPRK were stunted, 23% were underweight, and 7% were wasted.
-The stunting rate is regarded as a severe public health problem by the World Health Organization.
+This CRS report notes that the worst of North Korea's economic crisis reached in the mid-1990s seems to have passed, but the economy is still struggling and heavily dependent on foreign assistance to stave off starvation among a sizable proportion of its people.
+In a 2008 survey, the U.N.
+World Food Programme (WFP) found that food availability, accessibility, and utilization have deteriorated sharply since 2007; close to three quarters of the households have reduced their food intake; and that more malnourished and ill children are being admitted to hospitals and The conclusion was that millions of people in the DPRK are institutions. experiencing hunger not seen in almost a decade.
 Severe floods in 2007 worsened a situation that had been improving.
-So far, Pyongyang's reforms along with some food aid and increasing trade with South Korea and China have enabled the country to bridge to some extent its shortfall between food production and basic human needs.
-However, donor fatigue and competing humanitarian needs in Africa and elsewhere are depressing current donation levels.
-U.N. trade sanctions along with U.S. financial sanctions appear to have had some effect, judging by the complaints coming out of Pyongyang.
-U.S. trade sanctions alone, however, tend to have little impact because the United States already has virtually no trade with the DPRK, the country can turn to other nations for needed imports, and sanctions do not halt humanitarian aid shipments.
+So far, deliveries of food aid, Pyongyang's reforms, and increasing trade with South Korea and China have enabled the country to bridge to some extent its shortfall between food production and basic human needs.
+U.N. trade sanctions along with U.S. financial sanctions may have had some effect, judging by the complaints coming out of Pyongyang and progress in the Six-Party Talks.
+U.S. trade sanctions alone, however, tend to have little impact because the United States already has virtually no trade with the DPRK.
+The country can turn to other nations for needed imports, and sanctions do not halt humanitarian aid shipments.

-The Six-Party Agreement of February 13, 2007, included an economic incentive of heavy fuel oil as well as the prospect of the normalization of diplomatic relations between the DPRK and the United States and Japan in exchange for North Korea's freezing and allowing inspections of the activity at its Yongbyon nuclear reactor.
+The Six-Party Agreement of February 13, 2007, included an economic incentive of heavy fuel oil and humanitarian food aid, as well as the prospect of the normalization of diplomatic relations between the DPRK and the United States and Japan in exchange for North Korea's freezing and allowing inspections of the activity at its Yongbyon nuclear reactor.
 The Agreement is being implemented on the basis of action-for-action.
-Shipments of fuel occur after the DPRK takes action on its commitments.